 Sister Mary Joel Kolmer, ASC

-“Making this moment the best we can is the way life goes best, I say!
-We’ve got to share with our whole body as well as our soul when we do something, and that makes the difference between being alive or dead to something.
-They are all moments of beauty.”
+“Making this moment the best we can is the way life goes best.
+We’ve got to share with our whole body as well as our soul when we do something, and that is the difference between being alive or dead.”

 Sister Agnes Mueller, ASC